Linkedin

 Potential impact

-• Increase of CO2 abatement cost, due to the need to accelerate investment in proven and additional technologies to meet the net-zero emissions target.
+• Regulation and sector-specific international public guidelines may limit the use of offsets, which would increase costs for Ecopetrol due to the need to accelerate investment in additional abatement technologies to meet the decarbonization target.

 Opportunities